rm-hull/maps/README.md

 You will need to sign up for accounts on the [OS DataHub](https://osdatahub.os.uk/) and [Geograph UK](https://www.geograph.org.uk/) and obtain API keys.

-Then `yarn install` and `yarn start` will runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Then `yarn install` to pull in all the dependencies, while `yarn start` will run the app in development mode.
+Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.